Real Property Appraisal

 Change of Value Notice

-NOTE: If your appraised property value did NOT change from the prior year, you will NOT receive a Change of Value Notice from the Assessor's Office.
-To obtain the most recent appraised value, please click here and enter your Property ID (4 - 5) digits or your Tax Parcel Number (12 digits).
+NOTE: If your appraised property value did NOT change, you will not receive a Change of Value Notice from the Assessor's Office.
+To obtain the most recent certified appraised value, please click here and enter your Property ID (4 - 5) digits or your Tax Parcel Number (12 digits).
+You may also request your appraised value from tthe Assessor's Office via e-mail at firstname.lastname@example.org or call 360-378-2172.